-☐ Available staple positions vary depending on type of installed output tray.
-For more information about staple, see the manual that comes with this machine.
+Available staple positions vary depending on type of installed output tray.
+For more information about staple, see Printer Reference 2 provided as a PDF file on the CD-ROM labeled "Operating Instructions for Printer / Scanner".

 staple=value of staple position